egekaygisizer/CardWorkout/README.md

 ## Acknowledgments

-This project was developed as part of the Sean Allen’s iOS Development Course.
-A special thanks to Sean Allen for providing excellent resources and guidance throughout the course.
+This project was developed as part of the Sean Allen’s iOS Development - Swift, UIKit Course.